AnetByju456/DecodeLabs-Internship/Project-3/README.md

 ## Overview

-TradeMart Backend API is a Node.js and Express.js application that provides CRUD operations for marketplace products.
+TradeMart Backend API is a Node.js and Express.js application that powers the backend of the TradeMart marketplace platform.

-This project demonstrates database integration using MySQL, allowing product data to be stored permanently and managed through RESTful API endpoints.
+The project integrates a MySQL database to provide permanent data storage and supports marketplace operations such as user management, product listings, shopping carts, orders, activity tracking, and dashboard analytics through RESTful APIs.

 Developed as part of the DecodeLabs Full Stack Development Internship - Project 3 (Database Integration).